Quick start user guide to Citizen Space

 Use Preview mode to make sure that the flow of your activity is working as you expect it to, that the questions are set up correctly, that any extra information is displaying as intended, and so on.

-If at any point you spot something you would like to change, just select 'Leave preview' at the top of the screen to return to the admin interface.
-You can make any amendments you need to and then return to preview mode to double-check them.
+If at any point you spot something you would like to change, just select Leave Preview from the Preview navigation bar to return to the admin interface.
+You can make the amendments you need and then return to preview mode to double-check them.

 Preview mode with yellow control bar at top of page.